Focus groups, also known as product testing groups or marketing research groups, are a great way to be part of the industrial testing field.

 2. Think about how far you’re willing to drive to make $35 vs. $250.

-If you live 2 hours from a major city with a LOT of focus group companies, it might be worth the drive to make a lot of money-but don’t spend 10 hours to make $30, either.
+If you live 2 hours from a major city with a LOT of marketing research companies, it might be worth the drive to make a lot of money-but don’t spend 10 hours to make $30, either.
 Keep these issues in mind when signing up.

 3. Follow the directions when signing up.